ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why do programmers prefer dark mode in their code editor?
-   Because the light mode tends to be a bit "buggy"!

-2. Why did the software developer go broke?
+1. Why did the software engineer go broke?
 Because he lost all his cache!
+2. Why did the cyber security expert bring a ladder to work?
+To reach new heights in firewall protection!

-3. Why did the hacker break up with their computer?
+3. Why did the software engineer drown in the sea?
+Because he couldn't C#!
-   They found someone better, it was just a matter of "bytes".

-4. What do you call a cybercriminal who enters a bakery?
-   A "flour hacker"!
+4. Why did the computer catch a cold?
+It left its Windows open!

 [
-Mon Dec  4 01:11:51 UTC 2023
+Tue Dec  5 01:12:16 UTC 2023
  ]